filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus state circulating-supply [command options] [arguments...]

 OPTIONS:
-   --vm-supply                    calculates the approximation of the circulating supply used internally by the VM (instead of the exact amount) (default: "false")
+   --vm-supply  calculates the approximation of the circulating supply used internally by the VM (instead of the exact amount) (default: false)
-   --help, -h                     show help (default: "false")
+   --help, -h   show help
 ```

 ### lotus state sector